Skip to content

 5.1.3 Visual approach

-A visual approach may be initiated by APP under the following conditions:
+A visual approach may be initiated by ARR under the following conditions:

 If minimum wake turbulence separation cannot be maintained, controllers may offer pilots a visual approach, so they may maintain visual/wake turbulence separation from preceding traffic.